yosemitebandit/vebsite/content/notes/fusion-360.md

 projecting in geometry from the old sketch
 * hold `command` to toggle between the geometry preview and the old geometry / selecting the edges when you are, say, creating a fillet
+* check for interference via the "inspect" menu

 #### renderings